 The same thing that I've seen no evidence of the president being anything but strong with Russia.

-Conservatives angry with him, the president angry with him, and nobody believing a single word he says, at least not that I know of.
+So he's managed to do something that, well, nobody's been able to do, and that's even get Democrats pissed off at him, conservatives angry with him, the president angry with him, and nobody believing a single word he says, at least not that I know of.

-And, you know, I'm sure he'll go through his 15 minutes of fame, get his his book money and move on and do whatever he wants to do with his life, but that doesn't take away the fact that If he did release classified information, he signed a document saying that he would be honest.
+And, you know, I'm sure he'll go through his 15 minutes of fame, get his book money, and move on and do whatever he wants to do with his life.

 I'll give you more information on that tonight on Hannity.

-You know, and apparently he just decided to go his own way.
+And apparently, he just decided to go his own way.

-Um, I think violence is just sad.
+I think violence is just sad.

-The level of violence we see unfolding in this country, the lawlessness we see unfolding in this country is preventable.
+The level of violence we see unfolding in this country, the lawlessness we see unfolding in this country, is preventable.

-If you believe in law and you believe in order, if you believe in applications of our law, and if you believe in implementing the law, we we can resolve, we know how to do this if we want to do it.
+If you believe in law and you believe in order, if you believe in applications of our law and if you believe in implementing the law, we can resolve.

 We've now watched as city after city has engaged in violent protesting, not the peaceful protesters.